 Flexible licensing options

-About autism spectrum disorder
+About understanding autism

 Autism is a lifelong developmental disorder, which is on a spectrum that can range from exceptional abilities through to severe intellectual disability.
 Student with an autism spectrum disorder can: